verzada/FakeChocDoc/ChocolateyConfigurationManager/Installing-chocolatey-managment-web.md

   * Instance name of the SQL Server database to connect to.
 Note that if you do not also pass /ConnectionString, it will be generated using this parameter value and /Database (using defaults for missing parameters);
   * NOTE: Default Value: <LOCAL COMPUTER FQDN NAME>
 * ```/Username```
-  * The username that the IIS WebApplicationPool will run under.
+  * The username that the **IIS WebApplicationPool will run under**.
 If this is not provided the pool will run under the default account.
 Note that if you provide this you must also provide either the /Password or /EnterPassword parameter;
   * NOTE: Default Value: IIS APPPOOL\ChocolateyCentralManagement
 * ```/Password```
-  * The password for the username (provided via the /Username parameter) the IIS WebApplicationPool will run under;
+  * The password for the **username (provided via the /Username parameter) the IIS WebApplicationPool** will run under;
   * NOTE: Automatically generated secure password
 * ```/EnterPassword```
   * This will prompt you to enter the password, during install, for the username (provided via the /Username parameter) the IIS WebApplicationPool will run under;